The Runner Files: Tim Christoni - Orange Mud, LLC

 “My first marathon was the Los Angeles Marathon in 2004.
 I finished in six hours and 12 minutes.
 I literally crawled on my hands and knees for part of that race.
 I was so broken down after that race that I didn't run another race again for seven and half years.
 When I came back to running, it was because I wanted to look good naked again.
 I had gained a lot of weight and needed to start working on myself.
 Then, exactly eight years and seven months after that tough day in LA, I ran the Long Beach Marathon.
 The difference was that, this time, I was prepared.
 I had leaned down and discovered the advantages of proper nutrition and training.
 I ran a three hour and 38 minute marathon that day and was hooked.
 After being asked if I had "qualified for Boston," I replied by asking what that meant.
 After I found out what it meant and found out what my qualification time was, I went after that goal.
 I have ended up qualifying for Boston 14 times since then and raced there once, in April 2014 (with that race being a Boston qualifying time as well).

 Since I started running again, I have lost weight and increased my training miles, and I started running hills and running with faster people.
 As a result, I've gotten faster and built endurance.
 I've also run a lot in a lot of events.
 For example, in 2014 alone, I ran 27 race events including: three sub three hour marathons, two of the "marathon majors" (Boston and New York), 11 half marathons, 10 total full marathons, one 50k ultra, one 50 mile ultra-marathon and three half and one full Ironman distance triathlons.
-I've placed top three overall in those races three times and in the top three in my age group a total of 13 times.”
+I've placed top three overall in those races three times and in the top three in my age group a total of 13 times.
+This running journey has truly been transformative.”

 2. When did you decide to start incorporating further distances?